-September is almost here and that means a month fully dedicated to celebrating bees!
-Not that we don’t do this all year round but we have an excuse to do so even more during Bee Aware Month.
+September is Bee Aware Month – a month fully dedicated to celebrating bees!
+Not that we don’t do this all year round, but we have an excuse to do so even more during Bee Aware Month.

-Bees will forage on these flowers for nectar and pollen which provide carbohydrates and protein for growth and energy.
+Bees will forage on wildflowers and other bee-friendly plants for nectar and pollen, which provide carbohydrates and protein for growth and energy.
 Well-nourished bees are more capable of fending off disease and parasites.

-We would like to acknowledge our confirmed sponsors Farmlands Co-operative, De Winkel Yoghurt and Mitre 10 for their support so far.
+We would like to acknowledge our sponsors and partners Mitre 10, De Winkel Yoghurt and the Environmental Protection Authority for their support.